JEgg96/awsprojects/deploy-dynamic-website-with-terraform/README.md

 The terraform directory contains the following Terraform scripts:

-main.tf: Defines the AWS resources to be provisioned, including VPC, subnets, NAT gateways, security groups, RDS instance, SNS topic, autoscaling group, Route 53 record sets, etc. variables.tf: Declares the input variables used in the Terraform configuration. outputs.tf: Defines the output values to be displayed after successful deployment.
+main.tf: Defines the AWS resources to be provisioned, including VPC, subnets, NAT gateways, security groups, RDS instance, SNS topic, autoscaling group, Route 53 record sets, etc.

-Directory Structure
-css
-Copy code
-ecommerce-terraform/
-│
-├── terraform/
-│   ├── main.tf
-│   ├── variables.tf
-│   └── outputs.tf
-│
-└── README.md
-Contributing
-If you have suggestions, improvements, or issues, feel free to open an issue or pull request.
+variables.tf: Declares the input variables used in the Terraform configuration.

+outputs.tf: Defines the output values to be displayed after successful deployment.